GitGudBruhh/SOI_24_RnC/README.md

 # Bugs?
 Need help?

-Open an issue on this repo or feel free to contact us at codingclub@iitdh.ac.in, robotics@iitdh.ac.in, or 220010005@iitdh.ac.in
+Open an issue on this repo or feel free to contact us at codingclub@iitdh.ac.in or  robotics@iitdh.ac.in